spoom-php/core/extension/framework/readme.md

 # Helper classes
 The `\Framework\Helper\Enumerable` static class contains methods for object and class handling.
 Contains JSON, XML and ini parse and stringify, and some array operations.
 The `\Framework\Helper\File` static class contains file and directory operations.
 For now it's pretty small, but will extend when needed.
 The
-`\Framework\Helper\String` static class contains useful methods for string operations.
+`\Framework\Helper\Text` static class contains useful methods for string operations.
 There is object insertion to string, link to convert and safe unique id generation.

 ## Log